Nebraska Alternative Teacher Certification

 Career Education Teaching Permit

-The Career Education Teaching Permit allows holders to teach career and technical education (CTE) subjects in cases where a regularly qualified teacher for specific courses cannot be hired.
+The Career Education Teaching Permit allows holders to teach career and technical education (CTE) subjects in cases where a regularly qualified teacher for specific courses cannot be hired or there is not a formal teaching education program for the subject.
 The permit is limited to career education subjects in grades 9 to 12.
 To qualify, candidates must have completed acceptable training and work experience for the career area to be taught, which may be demonstrated by five years of practice, an apprenticeship, or passing an approved competency test.
 Candidates must also complete the human relations training required of all teacher candidates, as well as a background check.
 Once issued, this type of permit is valid for three years.

 Testing Requirements for Nebraska Alternative Certification